NFL Week 11 Sneak Peak: Can Texans Challenge Titans?

 ODDS: The Texans are 10-point underdogs.
 Over/under is 44.5.
 (Per SI Sportsbook)

-STAT: Houston has won 17 of their 38 games against the Titans, but has lost three straight against the former Houston-based franchise.
+STAT: Houston has won 17 of the 38 games against the Titans, but has lost three straight against the former Houston-based franchise.

-The Texans' last victory against Tennessee came back in 2019 when Bill O'Brien was at the helm, 24-21.
+The Texans' last victory against Tennessee came back in 2019 when Bill O'Brien was at the helm, by a score of 24-21.

-On the plus side from Houston's point of view, Henry is currently injured.

-On the downside, the Titans still have a productive trio of backs in former Texan D'Onta Foreman, former NFL MVP Adrian Peterson, and Jeremy McNichols.
+On the downside for the Texans, the Titans still have a productive group of backs, including former Texan D'Onta Foreman and former NFL MVP Adrian Peterson.

 Oh, and the Texans currently have one of the league's worst run defenses, having allowed 1,232 yards and 15 touchdowns.

-KEEP AN EYE ON: Lovie Smith still doesn't appear to have found a secondary lineup he's completely content with, given the number of changes they've made throughout the season.
+KEEP AN EYE ON: Lovie Smith, the Houston coordinator, still doesn't appear to have found a secondary lineup he's completely content with, given the number of changes they've made throughout the season.

 The latest player to be moved is third-year defensive back Lonnie Johnson who will now be returning to cornerback.
 Johnson was moved from corner to safety in his second season, but it's been a rocky road for the former second-rounder who will now have to re-adjust to his old/new position.